-- Before connecting the device to be powered to the power supply, determine the maximum safe load current for the device to be powered and set the current limit value (see "Setting Current Limit" procedure in this section). - 2.
-Set FINE VOLTAGE control to center and COARSE VOLTAGE control to minimum (fully counterclockwise). - 3.
-Turn off power supply and connect it to the device to be powered (see "Hook-Up" procedure in this section). - 4.
+- Before connecting the device to be powered to the power supply, determine the maximum safe load current for the device to be powered and set the current limit value (see "Setting Current Limit" procedure in this section). - Set FINE VOLTAGE control to center and COARSE VOLTAGE control to minimum (fully counterclockwise). - Turn off power supply and connect it to the device to be powered (see "Hook-Up" procedure in this section). - 4.
 Turn on POWER switch.
 The CV indicator should light. - 5.
-Increase the VOLTAGE setting until the $\underline{V}$ meter reads the desired value.
-The FINE control permits easier setting to a specific value. - Note the load current on the ammeter. - 7.
+Press the V switch to select the voltage metering mode. - Increase the VOLTAGE setting until the LED display reads the desired value.
+The FINE control permits easier setting to a specific value. - Press the A switch to select the current metering mode and note the load current on the display. - 8.
 If the load current exceeds the preset current limit, the CV indicator will go off and the CC indicator will light.
-In this case, the power supply automatically switches to the constant current mode, and further rotation of the VOLTAGE control will not increase the output voltage as read on the V meter.
+In this case, the power supply automatically switches to the constant current mode, and further rotation of the VOLTAGE control will not increase the output voltage.